jotavare/jotavare.github.io/docs/x86_assembly_nasm/x86_processor_architecture/x86_processor_overview.md

 ### **Processor Modes**

-In in **x86 architecture** exists **three primary modes** of operation:
+In **x86 architecture** exists **three primary modes** of operation:

 - **Protected Mode**:
   - Protected mode is the native processor state for x86 devices.
   - It's the primary mode for most programming tasks on x86 devices.
   - Allows multiple processes to run concurrently.
-  - Each process has its own memory section and cannot directly access the memory of other processes.
+  - Each process has its memory section and cannot directly access the memory of other processes.
   - Prevents illegal operations that could lead to process failure or system instability.

 - **Real Address Mode**: